On the day I met Raine, the first thing I did was jerk awake in bed and vomit nightmares into my lap.

 Slip vertigo yanked me sideways.
-My vision fogged, a ghost of elsewhere overlaid on the cafe, dark and windswept and ashen.
+My vision fogged with a ghost of elsewhere overlaid on the cafe, dark and windswept and ashen.
 I skidded to my feet and banged my shin on the edge of the booth, then lurched for the toilet.

-I slammed into a toilet stall in the cafe’s bathroom just before another wave of vertigo rolled over me.
-Bracing my feet against the floor and my hands against the stall walls, I pushed, I held on, I anchored myself as hard as I could and squeezed my eyes shut and whined and prayed under my breath.
-I could have done this in the booth and saved seconds, might make all the difference between staying here and Slipping over, but the pathetic thought in my head was that I couldn’t look like a crazy person in public, not in front of a pretty girl who’d smiled at me.
+I slammed into a toilet stall in the cafe’s public lavatory just before another wave of vertigo rolled over me.
+Bracing my feet against the floor and my hands against the stall walls, I pushed and held on, I anchored myself as hard as I could and squeezed my eyes shut and whined and prayed under my breath.
+I could have done this in the booth and saved a few seconds, which might have made all the difference between staying here and Slipping over, but the pathetic thought in my head was that I couldn’t look like a crazy person in public, not in front of a pretty girl who’d smiled at me.

 Bracing myself didn’t always work; maybe it didn’t work at all, maybe it was pure delusion.
 I’m supposed to have those.
 Delusions.

-I smelled bone ash and the spice of chemical fire.
-Heard howling wind, and felt the bite of alien air on the skin of my face.
+I smelled bone ash and the spice of chemical fire, heard howling wind, and felt the bite of alien air on my exposed skin.
 How’s that for a delusion?